 Upon student request, once a student is enrolled in the classroom portion of Drivers Education, and upon approval from the Department Chair, the student may obtain their permit application thirty (30) days prior to the first day of the classroom portion of the Drivers Education program.

 1st semester classroom assignment - permit application may be obtained in mid-July

 2nd semester classroom assignment - permit application may be obtained in December

 Summer classroom assignment - permit application may be obtained in May

-Driver Training (“Behind the Wheel”) is offered during the summer.
-Driver Training consists of six hours of scheduled driving during a nine (9) day session (NOTE: Due to IDPH Social Distancing guidelines, Driving Training will be during a six (6) day session).
+Driver Training ("Behind the Wheel") is offered after school and during the summer.
+Driver Training consists of six hours of scheduled driving with a licensed professional during a nine (9) day session.
 There is a fee for Driver Training.
-Students are not automatically enrolled in the summer “Behind the Wheel” course.
+Students are not automatically enrolled in "Behind the Wheel" courses.

 In addition to Driver Education and Driver Training, each student must complete a minimum of fifty (50) hours of behind-the-wheel driving practice.

 HB 4768 became Public Act 94-0897 on June 22, 2006.
 This new law affects both the Illinois Graduate to Safety Program and the Cooperative Driver Testing Program by increasing the number of hours of practice driving required for students under eighteen (18) years of age from twenty-five (25) hours to fifty (50) hours, including ten (10) hours of nighttime driving.
 Please note that this law affected students with an issue date on their permits of June 22, 2006, or later.
 Student permits with an issue date before June 22, 2006, followed the 25-hour rule.